 This message appears if there's an issue with your custom domain.
 There are a couple reasons why this might happen:

-- If you're using a third-party domain, ensure that you've connected it to your site properly.
+- If you're using a third-party domain, ensure you've connected it to your site properly.

 “G Suite Registration Failure” email

 If you received this email, there was an error in creating your G Suite account.
-To resolve this, wait a few minutes, then sign up for G Suite again using the same information you entered previously.
+To resolve this, wait a few minutes, refresh the page, then sign up for G Suite again using the same information you entered previously.